KaushikKC/Orbit-Avail-Kaushik-Chain/README.md

-# Arbitrum Nitro Rollup Contracts
+# Arbitrum Nitro Rollup Contracts - Orbit Avail Kaushik Chain

-This is the package with the smart contract code that powers Arbitrum Nitro.
+This package contains the smart contract code that powers Arbitrum Nitro and is customized for the Orbit Avail Kaushik Chain using Avail Data Availability (DA) and Arbitrum Orbit from scratch.
+The rollup operates with a Chain ID of 13339999.

 It includes the rollup and fraud proof smart contracts, as well as interfaces for interacting with precompiles.

-For more information see https://developer.arbitrum.io/intro
+For more information, visit the Arbitrum Developer Docs.

-For the deployed addresses of these contracts for Arbitrum chains see https://developer.arbitrum.io/useful-addresses
+For the deployed addresses of these contracts for Arbitrum chains, see Useful Addresses.

-For the token bridge contracts see https://github.com/OffchainLabs/token-bridge-contracts
+For the token bridge contracts, see Token Bridge Contracts.

-Compile these contracts locally by running
+## Setup Instructions

+To compile and build these contracts locally, follow these steps:

 ```bash
 git clone https://github.com/offchainlabs/nitro-contracts